charlielobster/CUDA_NekRS/README.md

         sudo apt install cuda-toolkit-12-8 # 12.9 probably works too

-   If you have a Driver Version < 13, you should just get an older version of the Toolkit targeting your device.
+   If you have a Driver Version < 13, you should just get an older version of the Toolkit cabable of targeting your device.
 Just type:

         sudo apt install cuda-toolkit